SFTtech/nyan/doc/nyan.md

 `.nyan` files are read by the nyan interpreter part of `libnyan`.

-* You feed `.nyan` files into it
+* You feed in a directory containing many `.nyan` files
-* It parses the contents and adds it to the active store
+* It parses the contents and adds it to the `nyan::Database`
 * It does type checking to verify the integrity of the data hierarchy
 * You can query any member and object of the store
 * You can use pointers to them in the engine